M-Zuber/npm-watch/README.md

 }
 ```

-Possibilty to watch for different tasks
+There is the possibility to watch for different tasks

 ```javascript
   {